Runbook/runbook/docs/reactions/digitalocean.md

 ## Power Cycle Droplet

 This reaction is designed to allow a user to perform a hard Power Cycle of a DigitalOcean cloud server.
 A power cycle in DigitalOcean is equivalent to pulling the power from a server.
-This reaction is useful as only a last restort, when all other reactions were unable to resolve the issue.
+This reaction is useful as only a last resort, when all other reactions were unable to resolve the issue.

 ---